SomebodyLikeEveryBody/Hygi0Quizz/README.md

 This also have the purpose to affect positively the second point by **encouraging dialog between operators and hygiene team** about specific hygiene cases, problems encountered in the unit, scales of values, etc.

 ## Technical informations
 This is a web application exclusively in front-end, using html and jQuery.
 This choice has been made to have something really simple to deploy.
 You don't need any internet connection or any server, the only thing you need is a web browser.
-You put the directory on the computer, launch it in the web browser and play, that's it.
+You put the directory on the computer, launch it into the web browser and play, that's it.

 There's 2 parts in the application:
 - A **quizz part**, embodied by the file **"quizzes.js"**, that contain all the quizzes and the explanations of each answers in the form of a JS Object, file that can be modified manually or with a simplifying tool to update quizzes and answers with recommendations evolutions *(a tool to easily generate the quizzes.js file from a Graphical User Interface is comming soon)*